Skip to content

 Optimize=compress-fast

-In PKGBUILD, replace make by make full:
+In PKGBUILD, replace just complain by just fsp-complain:

-Then, build the package with: make pkg
+Then, build the package with: just pkg

 override_dh_auto_build: